25 Desserts That Start with a Package of Cream Cheese

 This swift-to-fix, creamy strawberry tart boasts a crunchy chocolate layer tucked next to the crust.
 Try making individual tartlets instead of one big one. —Dawn Tringali, Hamilton Square, New Jersey

-Here's a delectable dessert that all ages will enjoy.
-With its raspberries and Nutella-covered homemade pastry crust, you won't be able to get enough of this. —Christina Seremetis, Rockland, Massachusetts
+Here’s a delectable dessert that’s simple but feels upscale.
+With its fresh raspberries and Nutella-covered homemade pastry crust, you and your guests won’t be able to get enough. —Christina Seremetis, Rockland, Massachusetts

 Enjoy this holiday dessert without worrying about calories.
 Plus it is so luscious that no one will guess that it is light! —Jean Ecos, Hartland, Wisconsin